 - Foster a Bio-Regional Approach to Herbalism

 - Discover your plant allies

 Learn the herbs local to the Santa Ynez valley.
 Go on field walks to identify herbs in their natural habitat and learn how they are used to support holistic health and wellness.

 Study the properties of a variety of herbs used in Ayurvedic medicine and holistic healing.
 Find your plant allies and learn how to best utilize their gifts.

 Learn in a hands-on environment.
-Integrate learning into an integrated holistic approach to health and wellness.
+Integrate learning into an holistic approach to health and wellness.
 Practice, Practice, Practice.

 Meet the Instructor(s) For the Week

 Tyler V. Wauters is a Ayurvedic Practitioner, bio-regional herbalist and co-founder of Hawthorn Institute.

 Tyler has devoted his life to the study of herbalism and Ayurveda, and has been teaching community workshops around the United States since 2007.
 Tyler’s education began with renowned herbalist and naturalist Frank Cook.
 He continued his study with the Appalachia School of Holistic Herbalism, a Clinical Apprenticeship at the International College of Herbal Medicine with Isla Burgess, The Northeast School of Botanical Medicine with 7song, and 3 years of study at The Ayurvedic Institute with Dr. Vasant Lad.
 Tyler lives with his wife Maya and tends their 10-acre homestead in southern Oregon where he continues to teach students about the human-plant relationship.